Maximizing the Value of Your Cannabis Smalls

 This blog explores several options, including extraction, pre-rolls, and processing partnerships.
 Regardless of what you’re doing with your “popcorn” flowers now, you could probably make more money if you rethink your options.
 That’s because sorting your crop by flower size gives you more control over how you market your products.

-Your Small-Flower Status Quo
+Your Cannabis Smalls Status Quo

 If you’re considering a more profitable approach, start with a quick analysis of your current strategy.